21 Sights in Ascoli Piceno, Italy (with Map and Images)

 Show sight on map

 The hermitage of San Marco is a hermitage located in the municipality of Ascoli Piceno, south of the city.
-The religious building, dedicated to St. Mark the Evangelist, owned by the municipality, inherited from the Sgariglia family, is perched on the rocky wall of Colle San Marco, near the hamlet of Piagge.
+The religious building, dedicated to St. Mark the Evangelist, owned by the municipality, inherited from the Sgariglia family, is clinging to the rocky wall of Colle San Marco, near the hamlet of Piagge.
 The building represents an important memory of art and spirituality for the city of Ascoli.
-Visible from Piazza del Popolo, it has been watching over the Tronto Valley for many centuries, seeing the wide panorama that reaches the Adriatic Sea.
+Visible from Piazza del Popolo, it has watched over the Tronto Valley for many centuries, glimpsing the wide panorama that reaches as far as the Adriatic Sea.

 Wikipedia: Eremo di San Marco (IT)